cn205000/IT-Portfolio/OSTicket/Installation/readme.md

 <br>

 ## Step 2️⃣: Create a Windows 10 Virtual Machine (VM)

+>📌 *Why?* The Windows 10 VM will host the web server environment where osTicket will be installed.

 1. Go to **Virtual Machines** in Azure and click **Create** → **Azure Virtual Machine**.
 2. Under the **Basics** tab:
    - Select the **previously created Resource Group**.